 Hartman Creek is open from 6 am – 11 pm year-round and offers many family-friendly recreation activities, including a swimming beach and concessions, several hiking and biking trails, access to beautifully clean lakes for kayaking and fishing, a campground, and opportunities for picnicking in one of its shelters.
-You’ll need a state park pass to enjoy this gem of a park, and at just $28 for Wisconsin license plate holders, the annual sticker is more than worth the investment for year-round fun in any of the state’s many parks.
+But before you head on over, we recommend you join the 2022 Wisconsin State Parks Challenge and get your kids started with the Wisconsin Explorer’s Program so that you can earn prizes and patches while you explore nature together.

 Hiking and Biking